Injective Envelopes and (Gorenstein) Flat Covers

 (2) If $R=K\Delta /(\gamma \alpha , \beta \alpha)$, then $\fd_RE^0(_RR)=2$ and $\fd_{R^{op}}E^0(R_R)=1$.
 We have that $\mathbb{D}[E^0(R_R)]\twoheadrightarrow \mathbb{D}(R_R)$ is the flat cover of the injective left $R$-module $\mathbb{D}(R_R)$ with $\id_R\mathbb{D}[E^0(R_R)]=1$.
 Because $\mathbb{D}(R_R)$ is an injective cogenerator for $\Mod R$, $\id _RF_0(E)\leq 1$ for any injective left $R$-module $E$.

-This paper was written while the second author was visiting University of Kentucky from June to August, 2009.
-The second author was partially supported by the Specialized Research Fund for the Doctoral Program of Higher Education (Grant No. 20060284002) and NSFC (Grant No. 10771095) and NSF of Jiangsu Province of China (Grant No. BK2005207).
+Part of this paper was written while the second author was visiting University of Kentucky from June to August, 2009.
+The second author was partially supported by the Specialized Research Fund for the Doctoral Program of Higher Education (Grant No. 20100091110034) and NSF of Jiangsu Province of China (Grant Nos.
+BK2010047, BK2010007).
+The authors thank the referee for the useful suggestions.